matloff/TidyverseSkeptic/README.md

 excellent -- but that's not the Tidyverse.
 My point, then, is they are endorsing Tidy because of something that is not Tidy.

 RStudio is a business.
-Its job, rightly so, is to promote its product, which in a broad sense is R.  All of RStudio's revenue comes from R, and the more R users there are, the better for RStudio.
+Its job, rightly so, is to promote its product, which in a broad sense is R.  All of RStudio's revenue comes from services involving R, and the more R users there are, the better for RStudio.

 RStudio genuinely believed that Tidy would facilitate the usage of R.
 The **ggplot2** package had been enormously popular well before Tidy